 All these new results could be just a statistical fluke.
-AV-TEST throws the same sets of zero-day and widespread malware at all 20-odd products it tests, and this could have been a particularly easy batch.
+AV-TEST throws the same sets of zero-day and widespread malware at all 20-odd products it tests, and it's possible this could have been a particularly easy batch.
 (In similar tests conducted around the same time by rival lab AV-Comparatives, many products did remarkably well in July 2017, only to fall back in August.)

 But the AV-TEST results fit with an overall trend in which malware detection has gradually been getting better, even for less effective products.
 The fact that this happened on Windows 7, rather than the much more secure Windows 10, makes it all the more impressive.

 Does this mean you can switch from paying for Bitdefender, Kaspersky, Norton or Trend Micro to getting antivirus software for free?
 Not quite yet.
 Those four brands perform consistently well — month after month, they get 100 percent or 99.9 protection scores.
 They also make some of the best Mac antivirus software and the best Android antivirus apps.

 Other brands may touch those numbers occasionally, but then drop back to lower levels, and we expect many of their gains to be wiped out with the next results in a couple of months.